eliblaney/colorfinder/README.md

 ColorFinder is an app by Eli Blaney as a final project for CSC 581 at Creighton University.

+## Purpose

+ColorFinder derives the dominant colors in given images to generate color palettes.
+For anyone that intends to use images to find matching colors, this app is a good fit.

 ## Requirements

 This app requires Node to run.
 If you have node installed, then you can download the project's dependencies by typing: